ojengwa/django-multitenants/README.rst

 How it works
 ------------

-Tenants are identified via their host name (i.e tenant.domain.com).
+Tenants are identified via their host name (i.e tenant.domain.com) or a special url path (any path after the base path as specified in the .
 This information is stored on a table on the ``public`` schema.
 Whenever a request is made, the host name is used to match a tenant in the database.
 If there’s a match, the search path is updated to use this